 - (1) Private hire vehicles are licensed in accordance with the provisions contained in the Local Government (Miscellaneous Provisions) Act 1976. - (2) Private hire vehicles are not taxis and must not appear to be a hackney carriage or taxi.
-Vehicles can be only be booked in advance through a licensed operator and cannot be hailed in the street, nor can they ply for hire or sit on an appointed hackney carriage stand. - (3) Before we issue a licence, we must be satisfied that the vehicle is fit safe and comfortable to be used as a licensed private hire vehicle.
+Vehicles can only be booked in advance through a licensed operator and cannot be hailed in the street, nor can they ply for hire or sit on an appointed hackney carriage stand. - (3) Before we issue a licence, we must be satisfied that the vehicle is fit, safe and comfortable to be used as a licensed private hire vehicle.
 This supports our third licensing objective of ensuring the safety of licensed vehicles.

-- (1) In addition to completing an application form, a person wishing to licence a private hire vehicle will need to submit the following:
+- In addition to completing an application form, a person wishing to licence a private hire vehicle will need to submit the following:

 - Certificate of Compliance

+- Mechanical Test Sheet

 - Valid Certificate of Insurance for private hire

-- A Bill of Sale
+- A Bill of Sale (initial application)

-- V5
+- V5C (initial application)

 - Evidence that the vehicle complies with the Euro Emission standard

-- Tax
+- Road Tax

 - Other Documents as necessary

-- Meter Check
+- Meter Check (if applicable)

 - Licence Fee

+- LOLER Certificate (where a lift is fitted)

-79 Standard of Vehicles to be Licensed
+88 Standard of Vehicles to be Licensed